obi-ontology/obi-ontology.org/docs/data-properties.md

 - "20g" may be held as a value representation en route to becoming a value specification.

-OBI can generally express rdf/xml data type values associated with ICE enties using a triple in the form "[ICE] `has xsd:Literal value` [value]" or "[ICE] `has xsd:Literal representation` [value]" - the label is currently up for debate.
-Data property value semantics are further divided into (also labels are being debated):

-- `has xsd:string representation` for textual content that may or may not be parsed further, i.e. it may be coded linguistically or computationally.
+OBI uses `has xsd:string representation` for textual content that may or may not be parsed further, i.e. it may be coded linguistically or computationally.
 Has xsd:string range.
 Suitable for identifiers, linguistic content (words, phrases, sentences with optional OWL language facet, and strings representing scalars like "20 g".

-- `has xsd:dateTime value` for a datum whose textual content represents a date or time.
-Has xsd:dateTime range.
-Separate xsd:dateTimeStamp range ????.

-- `has xsd:boolean value` for a datum which is represented as a yes/no or true/false value.
-Has xsd:boolean range.

-- `has owl:real value` for a datum whose textual content represents a number.
-Has owl:real range .
-   - `has xsd:decimal value` ...
-   - `has xsd:integer value` ... (for counts)

-UNRESOLVED:
-- `has xsd:anyURI value` (OR `has electronic document representation`) for a datum whose textual content represents a file or resource location ???.
-Usually xsd:string or xsd:anyURI.

 ### Data Property Implementation Approaches

-Before we detail the use of `has representation` and `has specified value` data properties, we will discuss OBI's philosophy about data properties in general.
+Before we detail the use of `has rdfs:Literal value` etc. and `has specified value` data properties, we will discuss OBI's philosophy about data properties in general.

 <img align="right" src="/assets/images/docs/data_lee_data_property_age.png">